jlorich/SOApplicationDelegate/README.md

 To solve this problem I've created a singleton dictionary of dispatch predicates (actually it's a dictionary of NSNumbers holding the predicates memory addresses, because NSDictionary only supports NSObject instances), along with a singleton dictionary of class instances.
 These dictionaries are keyed by the current class name ( `NSStringFromClass([self class])` ) and are used to tell which `dispatch_once` blocks have been executed for each class.

----

-###Conclusion

-I've had this implementation being used on a project current in development for a couple weeks now and I'm very happy with it.
-The app delegate is less than 50 lines, many of which are comments, and each services lives in it's own easily testable, single-responsibility class.
-I highly recomment this pattern to anyone working on an iOS app.

----